-If you want to keep up to date with new stock arriving in the library then keep an eye on our new books blog.
+If you want to keep up to date with new stock arriving in the library then keep an eye on our new books list.
 It is updated monthly with details of new stock that has been purchased for all subjects within the Faculty of Arts and Creative Industries.

 The Library subscribes to journals chosen by the Faculty that you can access in print and online via Discover.
 We’ve put together a list in My Module Resources that brings together all of the journals we have.
 This will help you browse current editions and keep up-to-date with whats going on in the arts and design world.